santhosh7403/realword-app-leptos-axum-sqlite/README.md

 `cargo install cargo-leptos --locked`

 By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate` etc. If you run into any trouble, you may need to install one or more of these tools.
+Please refer [ rustup here ](https://rustup.rs).

 1. `rustup toolchain install nightly --allow-downgrade` - make sure you have Rust nightly
 2. `rustup update` - update the rust toolchains to latest